hazelcast/hazelcast-jet/site/website/blog/2020-06-25-jdk-gc-benchmarks-rematch.md

 As a preview into what's coming up in OpenJDK, we also took a look at the [Early Access release 27 of JDK 15](https://download.java.net/java/early_access/jdk15/28/GPL/openjdk-15-ea+28_linux-x64_bin.tar.gz).
-It lacks the Shenondoah fix, so to test the prospects for Shenandoah we used a build available at [builds.shipilev.net/openjdk-jdk](https://builds.shipilev.net/openjdk-jdk/), specifically a build that reports its version as `build 16-testing+0-builds.shipilev.net-openjdk-jdk-b1282-20200611`.
+It lacks the pacer improvement for Shenondoah, so to properly test its prospects we used a build available at [builds.shipilev.net/openjdk-jdk](https://builds.shipilev.net/openjdk-jdk/), specifically one that reports its version as `build 16-testing+0-builds.shipilev.net-openjdk-jdk-b1282-20200611`.

 ![Latencies on upcoming JDK versions](assets/2020-06-25-latencies-latest.png)

-We can see a nice incremental improvement for the ZGC, but the other two collectors are essentially the same as before.
+We can see a nice incremental improvement for the ZGC: less than 5 ms latencies at throuhputs below 5 M/s, but the other two collectors are essentially the same as before.
 Shenandoah's chart looks even a bit worse than before, but the details of exactly how much above 10 ms its 99.99%ile was don't make any difference to the bottom line.